adonyssantos/taxi24/README.md

 ### 5. Access the application

-After running the application, you can access it at `http://localhost:3000` or to the PostgreSQL instance at `http://localhost:5432` using the credentials defined in the `.env` file.
+After running the application, you can access it at `http://localhost:3000`.

+This project has swagger for API documentation.
+You can access it at `http://localhost:3000/api/docs`.

 ### 6. Run the tests